Accrual of appropriations

-COVID-19 travel and distancing restrictions may prevent some valuers from completing a full program of valuations in 2019-20.
+COVID-19 travel and distancing restrictions may prevent some valuers from completing a full program of valuations.
 If this occurs, an alternative valuation technique should be applied (see Q24).

 Q26.
 If significant uncertainty continues, should I delay valuations to after 30 June?

-No. The view of Finance is that it is not necessary, in all cases, to delay valuations until after 30 June, but it may be necessary to undertake valuations later than normal.
+No. The view of Finance is that it is not necessary, in all cases, to delay valuations until after 30 June, however it may be necessary to undertake valuations later than normal.

 Fair values must substantially reflect conditions at year-end.
 However, valuations are often undertaken before year-end, on the basis that changes in fair values between the valuation date and year-end are likely to be insignificant.
-For 2019-20, this assumption may not be a reasonable.
+This assumption may no longer be reasonable.
 Hypothetically, Finance expects that for valuations: